What happens in this subject?

 In terms of scientific knowledge and understanding we challenge pupils to make links between the 3 scientific disciplines and relate scientific explanations to the real world.
 Students will also be encouraged to use modelling and abstract ideas to develop explanations in science.
 The big ideas that are introduced are structure and function in living organisms, particles and energy transfer.

 KS3 students are included in science trips during activities weeks and British science week activities during March.
-They are also invited to Science cafe and Science club.
+They are also invited to Science club & homework workshops.

 Students study AQA Combined Science or AQA Separate Sciences - Biology, Chemistry and Physics at GCSE.
-We follow the AQA Oxford 'Kerboodle' scheme of work with some amendments to focus and consolidate the working scientifically skills and required practicals.
-Students are taught in mixed ability sets with one higher tier set and one triple class.
+We follow the AQA Oxford 'Kerboodle' scheme of work with some amendments to focus and consolidate the 'working scientifically' skills and required practicals.
+Students are taught in mixed ability sets with one higher tier set and separate triple classes.
 They have 5 lessons per week for combined and 8 lessons per week for triple, always with a specialist in each of the sciences.

 Aspirations and KS5